 Our research revealed that more commuters here take the bus to work

 (24.0% ride the bus) than 98.0% of all American

 neighborhoods.
 If you like the idea of leaving your car and home and

 hopping the bus to work, this might be a good neighborhood for you to

-Also, in the W Pratt Blvd / N Clark St neighborhood, 16.8% of people
+exclusive analysis shows that the W Pratt Blvd / N Clark St neighborhood has

 Notable & Unique: Diversity

 Did you know that the W Pratt Blvd / N Clark St neighborhood has more